PhilSA/Trove/com.trove.polymorphicelements/Documentation~/use-cases.md

 * The need for conditional behaviour or frequent behaviour changes.
 * The need to a wide variety of different possible behaviours.

+The rest of this page describes several problems that Polymorphic Elements can solve very well.

 ## Events